 The UTSA Libraries has microform readers at both the Main and Downtown Campus Libraries.

-The John Peace Library at the Main Campus has a new ST View Scan III from STimaging located on the 2nd Floor near the Team Spot room.
+The John Peace Library at the Main Campus has a new ST View Scan III from STimaging located on the 2nd Floor behind the Front Desk.
 More details from STimaging.
 Quick instructions available next to the scanner.

 Downtown Library has Scan Pro 2000 microform reader/scanner which handles both microfilm and microfiche.
 The units include a fast, high resolution optical zoom lens.
 The unit can magnify and scan in various formats including PDF, JPEG and TIFF.